p0358/Fuck_off_EA_App/README.md

 Use this link: https://download.dm.origin.com/origin/live/OriginSetup.exe

-### How does it work?

-Our custom DLL (named `version.dll`) is loaded by Origin during its startup, after you insert it under its installation directory.
-It conducts function hooks and patches that prevent the upgrade notice from appearing.
-You can study the code for more details.

-### Is it safe?

-Yeah, the thing is open-sourced, and the actual DLL and installer in Releases section is built by GitHub Actions CI.

 ### Do I need a specific version of Origin?

 No, it should work fine with both the latest `10.5.122.52971` and with the older `10.5.119.52718` or earlier (if you used the downgrade method before and disabled updates).